matthewscharles/instrument-maker/documentation/manual/learning-examples/im-cookbook.md

 **Objects**:[ `im.sensor`](im-objects.md#imsensor), im.microphone, im.looper, im.speaker

-This time, using the second argument (multiplier), the changes in pitch should be quite extreme!
-What
+This time, using the second argument (multiplier) on `im.sensor 3`, the changes in pitch should be quite extreme!
+In this version, the pitch dial is multiplied by .
+Try replacing this with higher or lower numbers.

 ------